duganchen/quetzalcoatl-legacy/README.md

 can make it compliant by creating a symlink.
 For example, you can make Slackware 13.37 compliant with the following two commands:

-> cd /usr/bin ; ln -s python2.6 python
+> cd /usr/bin ; ln -s python2.6 python2

 * [Homepage](http://duganchen.ca/project/software-development/quetzalcoatl-mpd-client)
 * [Project Page](https://github.com/duganchen/quetzalcoatl/)